PSLA Home · Q&A · Program Review 2019-20 · Contact

 Is there reading associated with PSLA?

 Of course!
 (What are you doing right now?)
 There will be plenty of opportunities to read more and delve further into issues, but it’s the student’s choice.
 Much of the discussion in our sessions will be driven by information we provide ahead of time.
-Reading materials will include advocacy and fact sheets (“one-pagers”), legislative updates, current articles of interest, and information about particular bills.
+Reading materials will be brief and will likely include advocacy and fact sheets (“one-pagers”), legislative updates, current articles of interest, and information about specific bills of interest.

 What legislation will be involved?

 Climate Change: We anticipate a high degree of participant interest in state legislation aimed at regulating carbon emissions.
 Across our campuses and our academic and research programs, OSU has, and will continue to be, active in this legislation.
-We are planning a session with Dr. Peter Ruggiero, Director of the Oregon Climate Change Research Institute which is housed at OSU, and involves the work of scientists and economists at OSU, the University of Oregon, and Portland State University.
+We will work closely with the Oregon Climate Change Research Institute which is administered at OSU, and involves the work of scientists and economists at OSU, the University of Oregon, and Portland State University.

-Do students choose the issues for which we advocate?
+Do students choose the issues for which they advocate?

-We will welcome student suggestions if participants are interested in pursuing particular bills or issues.
-In addition, the program will include identifying particular issues that we will study for the purposes of learning more about the legislative process.
-This component will be particularly important for activities aimed at the federal level.
+We will welcome student suggestions if participants are interested in pursuing specific bills or issues.
+In addition, the program will identify issues that we will study for the purposes of learning more about the legislative process.

 Will students be involved in organizing and presenting for PSLA?

 Yes!
-We are looking for student help.
-PSLA participants can volunteer to help us organize future meetings and activities.
+We will be designating peer leaders drawn from those who have previous experience with the program to help organize and lead meetings and activities.
 In addition, as we move through the legislative session, participants may identify topics and issues in which they wish to be involved.

 Who else is involved?